The Professor is in.

 About Me:

-My name is Dr. La-Toya Scott, PhD and I am a Professor of African American Literature and Culture in Texas.
+My name is Dr. La-Toya Scott, PhD and I am a Professor of African American Literature and Culture in Texas, a cultural curator, and a 2025 TEDx Talk Speaker.
 My passion is in cultivating safe spaces for people to learn about Black culture and engage intellectually with works created by Black and marginalized people.
 I specialize in 19th, 20th and 21st Century African American literature, digital ethnographic studies, Multi-ethnic studies, Black feminist-womanist pedagogy, African American rhetorics, spatial geographies, scholar-activism, and social justice rhetoric to action.

 My work in the field includes: